 The earnest ones were at the same time working to identify the lead in their own lives and transform it into a golden vein of inner enlightenment and personal change.

 Psychotherapy, as Dr. Hooper practices it, is challenging, sometimes brooding, surprisingly mystical, and amazingly rewarding work.

 BEN’S* STORY OF TRANSFORMATION

-In his early 30’s, Ben* came to see me with a new HIV diagnosis, methamphetamine addiction, and symptoms of anxiety and depression.
+In his early 30’s, Ben* came to see me with a new HIV diagnosis, chemical dependency, and symptoms of anxiety and depression.
 On his intake form he wrote, “I want to approach counseling from the standpoint of accepting myself and loving myself as a gay man.”
 He worked at therapy, completing the weekly homework assigned him to facilitate integration of work done in session, and bringing specific topics to discuss the next week.

 Therapy became his laboratory.

 Slowly, we reviewed the many relationships and interactions that formed him as the child of a fundamentalist pastor, how he went about thinking through challenging issues he faced daily, and exploring new ways to interact with others.
 Everything went into the beaker to become distilled, refined, and recombined.
 The fires sometimes scalded.
 But the iridescent feelings that come with real change kept rising to the surface.